IoTBench/IoTBench-test-suite/README.md

 ```

 ## Authors
-This repo is managed and maintained by [Z. Berkay Celik](https://beerkay.github.io/)

 We would like to thank, among others, the following authors contributed IoT apps (ordered according to the GitHub contributors page):
 - [Z. Berkay Celik](https://beerkay.github.io/) (Penn State University)